 This common sense approach to data management is at the core of Encompassing Visions.
 Encompassing Visions (ENCV) uses a competency based multiple-choice questionnaire that collects job information (e.g. knowledge, responsibility, etc.) but also cultural attributes that may be inherent in the job (e.g. integrity, leadership, etc.) The later criteria are customized based on the cultural attributes that are important to the organization.
 The database can also house technical requirements of the job as well as the related training vehicles associated with those technical qualifications.
 ENCV’s central database also houses employee information based on these competencies and technical qualifications.
-For example, the employee’s performance relative to the competencies of the position (as well as employee goals), and the employee’s job history and the competencies related to those jobs are all stored in the database.
-The software merges these streams of data to provide powerful information to operationalize HR processes such as internal selection, succession planning and recommends training vehicles to address performance gaps and many others.
+For example, the employee’s learning and growth relative to the competencies of the position (as well as employee goals), and the employee’s job history and the competencies related to those jobs are all stored in the database.
+The software merges these streams of data to provide powerful information to operationalize HR processes such as internal selection, succession planning and recommends training vehicles to address learning and growth gaps and many others.
 The organization still needs the process architecture to use this information and to make decisions; however, the use of a central database and system-generated recommendations facilitates the decision-making.

 ENCV enables greatly improved efficiencies by centrally collecting and storing job and employee information in terms of competencies then merging data to provide powerful information to inform multiple HR processes.